 Any seasonal transition marks a great time to turn inward and take stock of everything you already have.

 Go through closets, your car, the garage, and old filing systems.
 Get rid of what you no longer need or what no longer sparks joy (thanks, Ms. Kondo).
-Dust and clean your toilets.
+Better yet?
+Donate the things you no longer use to those who need it.

 You can also do a big energy cleansing of your home with sacred smoke, resins, and other cleansing tools.